 In this guide, we’ll teach you how to make a GIF from a YouTube video with some simple online tools.
-Each of the tools featured does the job well and are simple enough that we’ll have you making GIFs in just a few minutes.
+Each of the tools featured does the job well and is simple enough that we’ll have you making GIFs in just a few minutes.

 Use GIFs.com for great customization